automorphism88/snapraid-btrfs/README.md

-This is an unavoidable limitation of the protection provided by `snapraid-btrfs`, and the same price would be paid for any solution to the problem `snapraid-btrfs` aims to solve - e.g. moving files to a directory which is excluded in the snapraid config file before deleting them.
+This is an unavoidable limitation of the protection provided by `snapraid-btrfs`, and the same price would be paid for any solution to the problem `snapraid-btrfs` aims to solve - e.g. moving files to a directory which is excluded in the SnapRAID config file before deleting them.
 To preserve the ability to restore the array to the state it was in at the time of the last sync even if files are modified or deleted, those files must be saved somewhere until the parity has been brought up to date.

 ### Q: Does snapraid-btrfs need to be run as root?
-A: No, and it is recommended that you do not do so, just as you should not run snapraid as root.
+A: No, and it is recommended that you do not do so, just as you should not run SnapRAID as root.

 ### Q: How do I make sure my user (or group) has the necessary permissions?
-A: Assuming you already have a working snapraid configuration, you just need to configure snapper correctly.
-See "How do I set up snapper for use with snapraid-btrfs?" below.
+A: Assuming you already have a working SnapRAID configuration, you just need to configure snapper correctly.
+See "How do I set up snapper for use with `snapraid-btrfs`?" below.

 ### Q: How do I configure snapper for use with snapraid-btrfs?
-A: Create a snapper configuration for each data drive you want to use `snapraid-btrfs` for. `snapraid-btrfs` will compare the output of `snapper list-configs` with the list of data directories found in the snapraid config file (as with snapraid, by default, `/etc/snapraid.conf`, but an alternate location can be specified with the `-c` or `--conf` command line argument or by setting the `SNAPRAID_CONFIG_FILE` environment variable).
+A: Create a snapper configuration for each data drive you want to use `snapraid-btrfs` for. `snapraid-btrfs` will compare the output of `snapper list-configs` with the list of data directories found in the SnapRAID config file (as with SnapRAID, by default, `/etc/snapraid.conf`, but an alternate location can be specified with the `-c` or `--conf` command line argument or by setting the `SNAPRAID_CONFIG_FILE` environment variable).

-**To avoid permission errors, be sure to set `SYNC_ACL=yes` in addition to `ALLOW_USERS` or `ALLOW_GROUPS` for the user(s) and/or group(s) which will run `snapraid-btrfs` in your snapper configurations.** You may wish to make a snapper template with the options you want to use for your snapraid drive configurations and set these variables at that level.
+**To avoid permission errors, be sure to set `SYNC_ACL=yes` in addition to `ALLOW_USERS` or `ALLOW_GROUPS` for the user(s) and/or group(s) which will run SnapRAID-btrfs in your snapper configurations.** You may wish to make a snapper template with the options you want to use for your SnapRAID drive configurations and set these variables at that level.
 For further details, see the snapper documentation.

 ### Q: What about my snapraid.conf file?
 Do I need to do anything there?
-A: `snapraid-btrfs` is designed to work with your existing snapraid configuration without requiring further changes.
+A: `snapraid-btrfs` is designed to work with your existing SnapRAID configuration without requiring further changes.
 However, you may wish to add the line `exclude /.snapshots/` to your config file.
-If you ever plan to sync your snapraid configuration without using `snapraid-btrfs` (or disable it for specific drives using the command-line options), this will ensure that only one snapshot is synced at a time, preventing you from running out of parity space.
+If you ever plan to sync your SnapRAID configuration without using `snapraid-btrfs` (or disable it for specific drives using the command-line options), this will ensure that only one snapshot is synced at a time, preventing you from running out of parity space.
-Also, if you want to run `snapraid diff` (as opposed to `snapraid-btrfs diff`), this will prevent snapraid from thinking all the snapshots are new files.
+Also, if you want to run `snapraid diff` (as opposed to `snapraid-btrfs diff`), this will prevent SnapRAID from thinking all the snapshots are new files.

-When using `snapraid-btrfs` to sync, the `.snapshots` subvolume will appear as an empty directory in the read-only snapshots, so excluding it in the snapraid config file is unnecessary, but harmless.
+When using `snapraid-btrfs` to sync, the `.snapshots` subvolume will appear as an empty directory in the read-only snapshots, so excluding it in the SnapRAID config file is unnecessary, but harmless.
 (The `.snapshots` directory is excluded relative to the root of the data drives, so if your data drive is mounted at `/foo/bar` then if using snapshot n it will exclude